-These are the questions every patient asks as they plan their cosmetic surgery journey with our Melbourne Plastic Surgeons.
-You CAN aim to have a faster recovery from plastic surgery or cosmetic procedures, but it’s important that you allow for adequate down time so you heal properly with fewer complications.
-So although we aim to provide you with rules, tips and methods for experiencing a more comfortable recovery after cosmetic surgery, we also want to remind you that RUSHING RECOVERY after surgery is NOT recommended.
-Doing too much, too soon – or going back to the gym, yoga or running too quickly after an operation – can ruin your results and lead to higher surgery complication risks.
+Although we aim to provide you with tips and methods for experiencing a more comfortable recovery after cosmetic surgery, we also want to remind you that RUSHING RECOVERY after surgery is NOT recommended.
+Doing too much, too soon after an operation can negatively impact your results and lead to higher risk of surgery complication.

-The other thing to keep in mind at all times is that every operation is unique, and every patient is unique – so healing has a bit of unpredictability.
+Keep in mind that every operation and every patient is unique – so healing has a bit of variability.

-Plastic Surgery Recovery Advice: If you try to rush your surgery recovery or start doing too much too soon, you could be risking your health, incision line healing/scars and overall long-term results.
+If you try to rush your surgery recovery or start doing more than advised early on, you could be risking your health, incision line healing/scars and overall long-term results.

-The best things you can do to ensure a good recovery – and help avoid having a longer-than-desired recovery period – is to check with your Surgeon BEFORE resuming normal exercise or other activities.
-Follow your Surgeon’s and Nurse’s advice precisely for best results and patient-safety after your operation.
-And be sure you eat well, rest well and never ever smoke as you heal from your procedure.
+The advised thing you can do to ensure a good recovery – and help avoid having a longer-than-desired recovery period – is to cheque with your Surgeon BEFORE resuming normal exercise or other activities.
+Follow your Surgeon’s and Nurse’s advice precisely for suitable results and patient well-being after your operation.
+And be sure you eat well, rest well and do not smoke as you recover from your procedure.